Explicit Context-Driven Neural Acoustic Modeling for High-Fidelity RIR Generation: Discussion and Conclusion

 \section{Discussion and Conclusion}

-\textbf{Discussion.} Since local features vary by scene, {\name} exhibits limitations in generalizability.
-A promising direction for future work is to develop a model that directly predicts RIRs on unseen scenes with few-shot fine-tuning.
+\textbf{Discussion.} While {\name} performs well by using scene-specific local features, this specialization may limit its generalizability across scenes.
+A promising direction is to extend {\name} with few-shot adaptation, combining its accuracy with the broader generalization of mesh-conditioned generative models.
 Another challenge is the complexity of feature collection when gathering RIRs at many unique locations.
-While SoundSpaces provides fixed locations for all $\langle Tx, Rx \rangle$ pairs, querying ray-mesh interactions for varied positions is computationally expensive.
-This could be mitigated by high-efficiency parallelism in context retrieval.
+While SoundSpaces provides fixed locations for all $\langle Tx, Rx \rangle$ pairs, querying ray-mesh interactions for varied positions is costly, which could be mitigated by parallelism in context retrieval.
 Our method also demonstrates that explicit geometric guidance benefits the learning of acoustic fields.
 Incorporating more interpretable features into RIR models may further support real-world deployment.

-\textbf{Conclusion.} We introduce {\name} as a novel, fast, and accurate approach for RIR generation, which uses neural networks to represent a room’s acoustic field from rough room meshes and sparse RIR measurements.
-By incorporating direct and explicit local geometry information as input features, {\name} enhances the interpretability and reliability of the contextual data.
+\textbf{Conclusion. } We introduce {\name} as a novel, fast, and accurate approach for RIR generation, which uses neural networks to encode a room’s acoustic field from rough room meshes and sparse RIR measurements.
+By adding direct and explicit local geometry information as input features, {\name} enhances the interpretability and reliability of the contextual data.
 Extensive experimental results show that {\name} outperforms traditional encoding-based methods and neural implicit baselines in RIR fidelity, even with limited data.
 This makes {\name} a promising tool for high-fidelity sound simulations in AR/XR and scientific research.